carpentries-incubator/astronaut-data-analysis-fair/README.md

 # astronout-data-analyses-fair
-Helper software project with the final code version for the FAIR research software course
+Helper software project with the final code version for the FAIR research software course - this is the code we are aiming to finish the course with, containing various imptovements made on the ["not so good" software project](https://github.com/carpentries-incubator/astronout-data-analyses-bad) we start the course with.